scottaohara/a11y_accordions/README.md

 By placing this attribute on the accordion wrapper, it will indicate that an accordion panel must always be expanded.
 An `aria-disabled="true"` will be set to the `button` that controls the expanded panel.
 This attribute will indicate to assistive technologies that the `button` can not be currently interacted with.

 ### `data-transition`
-Giving this element a numeric value will apply a `style="transition: [val]s ease-in-out` to the accordion panels.
-Set this if you want your accordion panels to have open/close transitions applied to them.
+Giving this attribute a numeric value will apply a `style="transition: [val]s ease-in-out` to the accordion panels.
+Set this if you want an accordion panels to have open/close transitions applied to them.

 ### `data-multi`
 This attribute requires no value.
-Setting it will allow multiple accordion panels to be opened at once.
+Setting it will allow multiple accordion panels, of a particular group, to be opened at once.